{{ item.label }}: {{ item.title }}

 • Apply practical approaches to anticipatory prescribing in the last days and hours of life

-• Make safer prescribing decisions to reduce delirium and cognitive side effects
+• Make safer prescribing decisions to reduce cognitive side effects, anticholinergic burden and medication-related delirium

-• Improve safety and reliability in the use of syringe drivers and common combinations
+• Improve safety and reliability in the use of syringe drivers and common syringe driver combinations

-• Demonstrate safe practice aligned to professional standards, including evidence for competence and revalidation
+• Demonstrate safe practice aligned to professional standards and prescribing competency frameworks

-• Use audit and evaluation to improve quality and evidence impact in your service
+• Use audit and evaluation to improve quality, safety and impact in your service

 Exhibition & Sponsorship Packages